 Signs a Plumeria is Getting Too Much Light

-Although plumerias thrive in full sunlight, you have to be careful during the hottest hours of the day.
+Although plumerias thrive in full sunlight, you must be careful during the hottest hours of the day.
 This is because plumerias do not enjoy an overheated root system.

 Signs of Temperature Issues

-Since plumeria plants are sensitive to cold weather, you need to protect them when temperatures drop.
+Since plumeria plants are sensitive to cold weather, you must protect them when temperatures drop.
 If they are in temperatures below freezing, plumerias will wilt and die.
 The best way to protect this plant is to keep it in a pot you can take inside during the colder months.

 Common Plumeria Pests and Diseases